rackerlabs/support-how-to/CONTRIBUTING.md

 #### Keeping your fork up to date

 Because your forked copy of the repository is not live, you need to periodically update it with changes from the live repository.
-A status message above the latest commit activity that informs you whether your forked repository is current with the master How-To repository.
+A status message above the latest commit activity informs you whether your forked repository is current with the master How-To repository.
 If the status says `This branch is X commits behind rackerlabs:master`, update your repo by clicking the **Pull request** button to the right of the message.

 **Note:** If you get a message that the rackerlabs:master branch is up-to-date with commits from your master branch, click the "switching the base" link.